Appalachian Joy Alliance

 7. Simplicity

-You do not need much to have a good time.
+You don’t need much to have a good time.
 We ask participants to consider and share their intentions toward themselves and others, emphasizing intentionality over creating a sensational production.

 8. Inclusion

-The Appalachian Joy Alliance is something a person can belong to without even knowing it.
-We honor, celebrate, thank, hold in esteem and encourage any organization, synagogue, mosque, ashram, church, community serving these missions in our region.
+A person can belong to the Appalachian Joy Alliance without even knowing it.
+We honor, celebrate, thank, hold in esteem and encourage any organization, synagogue, mosque, ashram, church or community serving these missions in our region.